 \subsection{Cluster globally, reduce locally}

 The proposed dimension reduction and reconstruction, using the HD-ED model, generalizes to GSM, PPCA \citep{tipping1999} and robust PPCA \citep{archambeau2006}, the former using Gaussian and the latter Student distributions.
 Both have been extended to account for potential heterogeneity in data, considering mixtures, with the MPPCA model \citep{tipping1999mix} and its Student-based robust version \citep{archambeau2008}.
 In these models, all clusters are assumed to live in subspaces of the same dimension $d$.
-In the Gaussian case, an extension, allowing varying reduced dimensions $d_k$ across clusters, have been proposed by \cite{bouveyron2007} with their high dimensional Gaussian mixture model (HD-GMM).
-The proposed HD-GMM parameterization allows to handle high dimensional data in a computationally efficient way.
+In the Gaussian case, an extension, allowing varying reduced dimensions $d_k$ across clusters, have been proposed by \cite{bouveyron2007} with their high-dimensional Gaussian mixture model (HD-GMM).
+The proposed HD-GMM parameterization allows to handle high-dimensional data in a computationally efficient way.
 However, it does not provide an actual lower dimensional representation of the data.
 While such a reduced-dimensional representation may often not be needed, it may be crucial to deal with hardware or software limitations.
 Originally, HD-GMM have not been designed for dimension reduction or compression but rather for clustering and density estimation in high-dimensional heterogeneous settings.
-Our HD-MED model uses the same efficient decomposition of the covariance matrix but generalizes it to the scale matrix of a GSM distribution.
+Our HD-MED model generalizes the covariance matrix decomposition to the scale matrix of a GSM distribution.
 In addition, we describe how it can be further exploited as a dimension reduction technique.
-As finite mixture models, HD-MED can be used for clustering data into $K$ clusters.
-For any possible observation $\yv$, a HD-MED model provides a probability $r_k(\yv)$ that $\yv$ is assigned to cluster $k$ for each $k \in [1\!:\!K]$.
+As mixture models, HD-MED can be used for clustering data into $K$ clusters.
+For any possible observation $\yv$, a HD-MED model provides a probability $r_k(\yv)$ that $\yv$ is assigned to cluster $k$ for each $k=1\!:\!K$.
 Using (\ref{eq:post_mean}), a reduced-dimension representation $\widehat{\yv}_k$ of $\yv$, for each of the $K$ different subspaces, is denoted by $\widehat{\yv}_k = Q_k(\yv)$ and given by,